 Japanese Blacksmiths we work with

-We work with some of the most talented, Japanese blacksmiths (some of whom are more than 67 years old!) who cultivate their skills from many generations and pass mysterious techniques of knife-making within blacksmith family.
-Japanese kitchen chef knives aren’t mass market tools, but unique & useful state of art.
-The products our blacksmiths create are always hand hammered and always of the highest quality.
+We work with some of the most talented, Japanese blacksmiths (some of whom are more than 67 years old!) who cultivate their skills from many generations and pass mysterious techniques of knife-making within the blacksmith family.
+Japanese kitchen chef knives aren’t mass market tools, but a unique and useful piece of art.
+The products our blacksmiths create are always hand hammered and of the highest quality.
 We are honoured and humbled to present their work and we would like you to get familiar with their rich histories.

 Moritaka Cutlery was founded in 1293 (during the Kamakura Period) by Kongouhyoueminamotono-Moritaka, who was the Head Swordsmith for the Buddhist priests at Mt.
 Houman in Dazaifu, Fukuoka.

 His descendants then inherited his business and followed his footsteps in the same city for 13 generations.
 In 1632, the family followed Higo Daimyo Mitsunari Hosokawa (the feudal ruler of Higo) and moved to Miyaji-machi, Yatsushiro, Kumamoto.
 For another 13 generations in this city, they forged swords for the Buddhist armies, the Daimyo’s army, and also the Daimyo himself.
 Kongohyoue’s swords were very unique because they were made to be used to help attain Buddhahood.